-Most people don’t think that they will be injured while they are working at their jobs, but many people are injured or suffer work-related illnesses every year.
-According to the U.S. Bureau of Labor Statistics, 2.9 million people who worked in private industries suffered work-related nonfatal injuries and illnesses in 2016 alone.
+Most people don’t think that they will be injured while working at their jobs, but many people are injured or suffer work-related illnesses every year.
+According to the U.S. Bureau of Labor Statistics, 2.9 million people in private industries suffered work-related nonfatal injuries and illnesses in 2016 alone.
 If you have suffered an injury or have contracted a work-related illness, you may be entitled to workers’ compensation benefits.
-The experienced Workers’ Compensation attorneys at the Law Offices of Craig L. Cook can explain the different types of benefits, help you file your claim, and fight for you to recover the benefits to which you are rightfully entitled.
+An experienced workers’ compensation attorney can explain the different types of benefits, help you file your claim, and fight for you to recover the benefits to which you are rightfully entitled.
 Combined, we have more than 40 years of experience assisting our clients and helping them obtain the benefits they deserve.

 Most employers in Arkansas and Oklahoma are mandated to carry workers’ compensation insurance coverage to protect their workers.
 This type of insurance provides benefits to people who are injured at work or who contract work-related illnesses or conditions.

-In exchange for the availability of benefits, you are unable to directly sue your employer.
-However, some employers and their insurance companies try to dispute or deny valid claims for workers’ compensation benefits.
+In exchange for the availability of benefits, you cannot directly sue your employer.
+However, some employers and insurance companies try to dispute or deny valid claims for workers’ compensation benefits.
 Insurance companies may do this to reduce the amounts of money that they may be forced to pay, and employers do this to try to keep their premiums from increasing.
-Our Workers’ Compensation attorneys are prepared to fight for you if your employer or the insurance company attempt to deny or dispute your claim.
+A competent workers’ compensation attorney should be prepared to fight for you if your employer or the insurance company attempts to deny or dispute your claim.

-There are several different types of benefits that might be available to you if you have been injured at work or suffered a work-related illness.
+Several different benefits might be available if you have been injured at work or suffered a work-related illness.
 If you are a surviving spouse of a worker who was killed because of a work-related accident, you may also be eligible for benefits.
-Our Workers’ Compensation attorneys can review your situation and advise you on the types of benefits for which you might be eligible.
+A workers’ compensation attorney can review your situation and advise you on the types of benefits for which you might be eligible.
 We can then help you submit your claim and advocate for your recovery.

 The following types of benefits may be available to you if you have been injured or sickened at work:

 Medical benefits under workers’ comp cover many different types of expenses.
-These benefits pay for such things as surgeries, hospital costs, doctor visits, and medication.
+These benefits pay for surgeries, hospital costs, doctor visits, and medication.
 They also may cover any prosthetic devices that you need and therapy.
-However, experimental therapies and procedures are not covered, so you will need to make certain that you choose from the covered medical services.
+However, experimental therapies and procedures are not covered, so you must make certain that you choose from the covered medical services.
 You do not have to use your own medical insurance or pay any copays when you have medical benefits coverage through workers’ compensation.

-Many people need to undergo rehabilitation after they have suffered work-related injuries, including physical and emotional therapy.
+Many people need to undergo rehabilitation after suffering work-related injuries, including physical and emotional therapy.
 Workers’ compensation can cover these expenses along with the costs of any work-related retraining that you might require to qualify for a new job.

 If your work-related illness or injury prevents you from returning to your job either temporarily or permanently, you may be eligible to receive weekly or monthly disability benefits for partial or total disabilities.
-Our Workers’ Compensation attorneys can explain the type and amount of disability coverage that you might expect to receive.
+A workers’ compensation attorney can explain the type and amount of disability coverage you might expect to receive.